b-wallace/bland-corp/README.md

-# bland-corp
+# Bland Corp
-Website with login features, searchable database, built from scratch
+Website for a fictional corporation with login features, searchable database of products etc..
+The aim of this project is to create a fully featured working site, at this point in time with mainly hand coded elements.
+The purpose is for educational reasons...